twosigma/Cook/scheduler/docs/groups.md

 rest.
 This can be because they are on a box that is in a bad state, experiencing network problems or the process is in a bad state.
 To avoid having to manually monitor the jobs to find and address these problem cases, Cook can be configured to kill and restart jobs in a group that have been running much longer then the other jobs in the group.

 To configure this, set the straggler handling type to `quantile-deviation`.
 This will have Cook look for jobs that have been running multiple times longer than a particular quantile of the group.
 The parameters, `quantile` and `multiplier` decide when a job is considered a straggler.
 The `quantile` decides the target runtime of the group and the `multipier` decides how many times longer than the run time of the quantile job before a job is marked as a straggler.
+If a job has already had an instance killed for being as straggler subsequent instances will not be considered a straggler regardless of how long it has run for.

 ## Host placement constraints